 ECOTEC® is GRS certified and, according to a Life Cycle Assessment, saves 77% more water compared to conventional cotton production.
 It has up to a 56% reduction in terms of greenhouse effects, and up to 57% energy savings.

 And for greater comfort, elastane is needed of course!
-ROICA™ by Asahi Kasei is a quite astonishing yarn and is the first recycled elastane.
-It’s a premium stretch fibre and 50% of its raw materials come from pre-consumer waste.
-ROICA™ ECO-SMART is certified by GRS and has a Gold certificate from Cradle to Cradle.
+ROICA™ by Asahi Kasei is a quite astonishing yarn and is the world first recycled elastane certified as.
+It’s a premium stretch fibre and more than 50% of its raw materials come from pre-consumer waste.
+ROICA™ ECO-SMART is certified by GRS and has a Gold level in the Material Health category of Cradle to Cradle.

 On top of certifications, this yarn has also been tested and verified by Hohenstein for its “Environmental compatibility”.
 In other words, it can degrade in the environment without releasing harmful substances.